Workflows Rules in Salesforce

 Step 10: To create a Salesforce record, click New.

-Step 11: The screen that follows will show up when you click on New.
+Step 11: The screen that appears when you click New will show up.
 Enter the required information here, then select Save.

-After saving, a screen showing the confirmation of data will be displayed
+After saving, a screen showing the confirmation of the data will be displayed.

-Also, a confirmation mail will be sent to you
+Also, a confirmation email will be sent to you.

 Now, for the time-dependent workflow actions: